 What Is Safeguarding?

 Safeguarding is not just about protecting young people and vulnerable adults in cycling; it is also about safeguarding your Club and your volunteers.
 The more aware you are about how sport can be used to harm young people the more vigilant you will be.
-The Cycling Ireland Code Of Practice For Young and Vulnerable Cyclists outlines our policy and procedures for the protection of young people and provides valuable information for clubs.
+The Cycling Ireland Safeguarding Policy and Vetting Policy outlines our policies and procedures for the protection of young people and provides valuable information for clubs.

 An App produced by the Irish Sport Council is also available to download for both Apple and Android Devices and is a useful source of information for coaches, volunteers, parents and young people

-The Lead Safeguarding Officer for Cycling Ulster is Marian Lamb
+The Lead Safeguarding Officer for Cycling Ulster is Pamela Ward

 Email : email@example.com